One Small Seabird Egg Offers Hope for Hawai‘i’s Biodiversity

 Harbingers of Biodiversity Loss

 For more than three decades, Earthjustice’s Mid-Pacific office has been involved in advocacy and litigation efforts to protect Hawai‘i’s imperiled seabirds.
-In the early 90s, after Earthjustice attorneys learned of a utility company’s plan to string power lines in a valley on the North Shore of Kaua‘i, they sued the utility for its reckless proposal, which was sited smack in the middle of an important flyway for birds.
+In the early 90s, after attorneys learned of a utility company’s plan to string power lines in a valley on the North Shore of Kauaʻi, Earthjustice sued the utility for its reckless proposal, which was sited smack in the middle of an important flyway for birds.
 At the time, both Newell’s shearwaters and Hawaiian petrels, another endemic seabird whose call gave it its Hawaiian name, ʻua‘u, were already gravely imperiled and listed under the Endangered Species Act.

-“Facing the decline of entire species in Hawaiʻi is deeply unsettling,” says Earthjustice attorney David Henkin, who helps lead the imperiled seabird litigation.
+“Facing the decline of entire species in Hawai‘i is deeply unsettling,” says Earthjustice attorney David Henkin, who helps lead the imperiled seabird litigation.
 “Who wants to imagine Hawaiʻi without the distinctive calls of the ‘a‘o and ʻua‘u ?”

 A New Era in Seabird Conservation

-Conservationists knew that, in order to safeguard the imperiled birds, they needed to put their eggs in multiple, well-guarded baskets.
+Conservationists knew that to safeguard the imperiled birds they needed to put their eggs in multiple, well-guarded baskets.
 Together, groups like Pacific Rim Conservation and American Bird Conservancy came up with a plan.
-They decided to implement protections for natural breeding colonies found in the Hono O Nā Pali Natural Area Reserve in Kaua‘i’s remote northwest, as well as establish new colonies at the Kīlauea Point National Wildlife Refuge on Kaua‘i’s North Shore.
-The latter, known as the Nihoku Ecosystem Restoration Project, would be the first (and so far only) fully protected colony of federally listed seabirds anywhere in the Hawaiian Islands.
+They decided to implement protections for natural breeding colonies in northern Kauaʻi, while also translocating chicks from existing colonies to establish a new seabird colony at the Kīlauea Point National Wildlife Refuge on Kauaʻi’s North Shore.
+The latter effort, known as the Nihoku Ecosystem Restoration Project, would be the first (and so far only) fully protected colony of federally listed seabirds anywhere in the Hawaiian Islands.

 “[Nihoku] was the start of a new era in seabird conservation,” says Lindsay Young, former Executive Director of Pacific Rim Conservation.
 “We created a new home for a species that desperately needs it.”